Skip to Content

 What Is Seodaemun Prison?

 Opened in 1908 by Japanese imperialists, Seodaemun Prison was originally known as Gyeongseong Prison.
 It was built to imprison independence activists until the liberation of Korea in 1956.
+Sadly, the facility was initially used as a place of punishment for anti-Japanese activists who spoke out during the Japanese colonial period.

-After Korea’s liberation from Japan, this prison also served to jail activists who tried to fight against Korea’s military rulers and dictators under the name of the Seoul Detention Center.
+After Korea’s liberation from Japan, it became the Seoul Detention Center to jail activists who tried to fight against Korea’s military rulers and dictators.
+In 1987, the Seoul Detention Center was eventually moved to Uiwang, Gyeonggi-do Province.

 Seodaemun Prison Tickets